Would my soup baby be a delicious umami angel, or a revolting demon that tasted of sweaty, burnt feet?

-Recently, Jen took her first ever trip outside the United States.
-Please enjoy Part Two of this multi-part series chronicling her tale abroad, along with the requisite musings.
+In 2018, Jen took her first ever trip outside the United States.
+She was lazy and never posted the rest of the trip, but it kind of worked out because she hit the mental wall recently and needed an escape, and figured that you do too.
+Please enjoy Part Three of this multi-part series chronicling her tale abroad, along with the requisite musings.
 Part One can be found here.
+Part Two can be found here.

-Note: The internet is full of posts by smart, photogenic people taking meticulously staged selfies at famous landmarks, so this travelogue is restricted to actual personal thoughts, including things I found fascinating and/or hilarious.
-This entry contains baby snatching, naked arthouse mannequins, and a brief moment of uncontrollable public sobbing.
-Off we go!
+Note: The internet is full of posts by smart, photogenic people taking meticulously staged selfies at famous landmarks, so this travelogue is restricted to actual personal thoughts, including things I found fascinating and/or hilarious and VERY OCCASIONAL selfies.
+This entry contains terrifying staircases, clotted cream on scones, a tiny castle on an island, and the End of the World!

 The next leg of my trip took me from Oxford aaaaaalllll the way down Cornwall to Penzance.
 But first, I had to get lost in Puxton.